ein-gast/go-squashsf-httpd/README.md

 The data which led to the creation of this software were point clouds and tile caches.
 These data are usually "tiled" once and then stored as millions of nested folders and files.
 These folders are hard to back up or move.
 A nice way to solve this inconvenience is to pack the files into SquashFS and mount it.

 Mounting SquashFS starts being a problem when new data emerges on a daily basis.
-Someone should manage access rights to let applications mount new files.
+Someone have to manage access rights to let applications mount new files.
 Another problem is an application in an unprivileged container; such applications cannot use even FUSE without tricks.
 So, it is convenient to have a small HTTP-server which could get files from SquashFS directly, and this is the main use-case for **squashfs-httpd**.

+A simple example of nginx + squashfs-httpd hosted in Docker is provided in the [./examples/docker/](./examples/docker/) folder.

 # Links
 - https://github.com/plougher/squashfs-tools